Suryaprakash17/Suryaprakash17/README.md

 - 👋 Hi, I’m @Suryaprakash17
 - 👀 I’m interested in Data Science field
 - 🌱 I’m currently learning needs for Data Science
-- 💞️ I’m looking to collaborate on Data Scientist
+- 💞️ I’m looking to collaborate on Data Scientist professionals
-- 📫 How to reach me whatsapp
+- 📫 You can reach me on instagram

 <!---
 Suryaprakash17/Suryaprakash17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.